-Creating and Running a Symfony Project
+Creating and Running Symfony Projects

 What is Symfony?